Alireza-Motazedian/Dockerized_CNN/notebooks/README.md

 ## 5. Learning Objectives

 Through these notebooks, you will learn:
+- How to properly explore and visualize image datasets
+- Data preprocessing techniques for deep learning
 - How to implement a CNN using TensorFlow/Keras
 - The advantages of CNNs over traditional neural networks for image tasks
 - Techniques for training and evaluating deep learning models